Stressed? Anxious? Depressed?

 Spirit is the lens that shows us there is more to the world than meets the eye.
 Here we examine questions of meaning and purpose.

-I invite you to bring all of yourself, facing the unknown, rekindling a connection with those lost parts.
+We invite you to bring all of yourself, facing the unknown, rekindling a connection with those lost parts.

 Let's find your way together.